michaelpq/michaelpq.github.io/manuals/postgresql/development/index.markdown

 With that, everything should be set up and ready to go, SGML catalogs are as well set correctly via the package openjade.
 Using jade may result in crashes, so avoid that at all costs.

+### Code indentation

+Here is a way to run pgindent on patches.
+First grab the list of type definitions from the buildfarm:

+    curl https://buildfarm.postgresql.org/cgi-bin/typedefs.pl -o my-typedefs.list

+Then manually edit for example my-typedefs.list to add any new typedefs from a patch, and finally run pgindent:

+    pgindent --typedefs=my-typedefs.list target-files